My Modern Met independently selects innovative art and design items. We may earn commissions on purchases made through our links. Learn more.

 Today, Norman Rockwell remains primarily known for his charming Post covers.
 However, his Civil Rights-era paintings—especially The Problem We All Live With—are among his most powerful works of art.

 As a testament to its significance, President Barack Obama had The Problem We All Live With temporarily installed in the White House in 2011.
-As he and Ruby Bridges gazed at the painting, the pair couldn't help but marvel at the situation.
+As he and Ruby Bridges gazed at the artwork, the pair couldn't help but marvel at the situation.
 “I think it's fair to say that if it hadn't been for you guys, I might not be here and we wouldn't be looking at this together,” Obama, the country's first African American president, remarked.

 Later, Bridges reflected on his comment.
 “Just having him say that meant a lot to me and it always has.
 But to be standing shoulder to shoulder with history and viewing history—it's just once in a lifetime.”